dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 \end{aligned}
 $$

 Here $$\Theta_{x}$$ and $$\Theta_{s}$$ are embedding layers and softmax layers.
-Overall, this formulation is similar to the approach of CoVe, with the exception that we share some weights between directions instead of using completely independent parameters.
-The internal states of forward pass at a certain word reflect the word itself and what has happened before that word, whereas similar can be concluded for backward pass where word itself and what has happened after that word gets reflected.
+Overall, this formulation is similar to the approach of CoVe, with the exception that we share some weights between directions instead of using completely independent parameters. <span class='saddlebrown'>The internal states of forward pass at a certain word reflect the word itself and what has happened before that word, whereas similar can be concluded for backward pass where word itself and what has happened after that word gets reflected.
 These two passes are concatenated to get intermediate word vector of that word.
-Therefore, this intermediate word vector at that word is still the representation of what the word means, but it "knows" what is happening (i.e. captures the essence or context) in the rest of the sentence and how the word is used.
+Therefore, this intermediate word vector at that word is still the representation of what the word means, but it "knows" what is happening (i.e. captures the essence or context) in the rest of the sentence and how the word is used.</span>

 <p align="center">
 <img src='/images/tl_nlp/elmo_bilstm.png' width="70%"/>